DESERVE FOR YOUR INJURIES

 Spinal cord injuries can be classified into two types: complete and incomplete.
 A complete injury means that there is no sensory or motor function below the level of the injury.
 In other words, the person is paralyzed and cannot feel anything.
 An incomplete injury means that there is some degree of sensory or motor function below the level of the injury.
 The person may have some sensation or movement, but it is limited and varies depending on the severity of the injury.

 Injuries to the spinal cord can also be classified by the location of the injury.
-Injuries to the cervical spine (the neck) are the most severe and can result in quadriplegia (paralysis of the arms and legs).
+Damages to the cervical spine (the neck) are the most severe and can result in quadriplegia (paralysis of the arms and legs).
 Injuries to the thoracic spine (the upper back) and the lumbar spine (the lower back) can result in paraplegia (paralysis of the legs).

 The symptoms of a spinal cord injury can vary depending on the severity of the injury and the location of the injury.
 Some common symptoms include: